TylerKehne/sm64-tas-scripting/README.md

 # Configuration system
 _Written by [@jgcodes2020](https://github.com/jgcodes2020)_

 The configuration system uses a JSON file, and enables easy configuration of mostly non-changing parameters.
 When built with a build type other than `Debug`, the built executable always takes a config file as its first argument.
-When built for `Debug`, it will default to reading `<project root>/local/config.json` if the first argument isn't provided.
+When built for `Debug`, it will default to reading a file named `config.json` placed in the same directory as itself.

 The current schema is as follows:
 ```json